UniprJRC/FigMonitoringBook/README.md

-# Applied Robust Statistics through the Monitoring Approach
+# Applied Robust Statistics through the Monitoring Approach: Applications in Regression"****
 GitHub repo of the forthcoming book "Applied Robust Statistics through the Monitoring Approach:
 Applications in Regression" Heidelberg: Springer Nature. by Atkinson,A.C., Riani,M., Corbellini,A., Perrotta D., and Todorov,V. (2024),